Offerings for Spring 2023

 This course examines domestic U.S. and international law related to climate change.
 In addition to lecture and class discussion, it includes guest speakers, student presentations, and case studies.

-Contact Professor Ben Trachtenberg, Director of Undergraduate Studies in the School of Law.
+Contact Professor Ben Trachtenberg, Associate Dean and Director of Undergraduate Studies in the School of Law.